Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 Sounds of the ocean help lull you to sleep in your customized Four Seasons bed in the Ocean-View One-Bedroom Suite after a long day exploring Hawaii.

 These rooms have one king bed, one rollaway bed, one crib, or one sofa bed, with a full marble bathroom and a powder room.
-Unique features for this room include a separate bedroom and living room and two private balconies.
+Unique features of this room include a separate bedroom and living room and two private balconies.
+A Club version of this room is available.

 Oceanfront Suite

 Many guests love the Oceanfront Suite, which offers plenty of space to relax with the family for game or movie nights.
-Plus, the private balcony offers couples a romantic place to dine with beautiful views of the sunset.
+Plus, the private balcony offers couples a romantic place to dine with beautiful sunset views.

 The suite can be configured into one, two, or three bedrooms.
-This room comes with one king bed and the choice of one rollaway bed, one crib, or one sofa bed, with two or three full bathrooms.
+This room comes with one king bed and the choice of one rollaway bed, one crib, or one sofa bed, as well as two or three full bathrooms.
+A Club version of this room is available.

 Prime Ocean-Front Suite